AdrianMartinezCodes/Yaml2Dot/README.md

 Inspried by the original [yml2dot](https://github.com/lucasepe/yml2dot).

-The **YAML to DOT Converter** is a Python tool that allows you to convert YAML or JSON data into a graph visualization represented in the DOT (Graph Description Language) format.
-It utilizes NetworkX for creating the graph structure and PyDot for generating DOT files.
+The YAML to DOT Converter is a Python utility designed to transform YAML or JSON data into a visual graph representation, available in either the DOT (Graph Description Language) or JSON format.
+This tool employs NetworkX to construct the graph structure and offers the flexibility to produce either DOT files or JSON output in the form of node-link data.

 ## Table of Contents